What is an ESOP, and Can it Help Secure Your Company’s Future?

 ESOPs offer significant tax benefits for both companies and employees.
 Contributions made by the company to the ESOP are tax-deductible, providing an immediate tax benefit to the company.
 Additionally, the growth of ESOP assets is tax-deferred, allowing the company to reinvest earnings and fuel growth over time.

-See also Is Teacher A Good Career Path
+See also UX Designer Career Path

 Succession Planning